protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/Dave-Integration.md

 ```
 Recognize that the structure contains a Service Access Point (SAP) which allows you to use the timing service.

 Now, add an additional interface port called *out* as you did it before and make it a *conjugated* port.
+We need to declare the type of the interface (protocol) just once.
+To define the direction (in or out messages) we need one *normal* port (*AHWAbstraction*) and one *conjugated* port (*ABlinky*).

-Create the following state machine:
+To define the behavior, create the following state machine:

 ![image](images/400-BlinkyFSM.png)